1-2-3 Come Do Some Activities For "Sneezy the Snowman" With Me

 Finally, a storytelling "slider" is another super-fun way to practice these standards.
 I named this craftivity a slider because students slide a strip filled with graphics through a "window" to retell the story.

 All of them are easy-peasy to cut, as they are in a rectangular shape; however, you can also choose to cut around the snowman.
-The “slider strip”
+The “slider strip” fits all of the patterns.

 As they pull on the end of the “slider” the various pictures go through the “window”, so that children can take turns retelling the story with a classmate.